Gunpowder and Sky picks up Tribeca documentary ‘Copwatch’

 Directed by journalist-turned-filmmaker Hall, the documentary was produced by Bow and Arrow Entertainment’s Matthew Perniciaro and Michael Sherman produced.
 Tirrell D. Whittley, Jacob Crawford, and Patrick Hamm served as executive producers, alongside T.J.
 Martin and Daniel Lindsay, the directorial duo behind Oscar-winning documentary Undefeated (2011).

 This isn’t the first time Gunpowder & Sky has collaborated with Bow and Arrow.
-Later this month, they will release Bow and Arrow’s Sundance favorite The Little Hours.
+They released Bow and Arrow’s Sundance favorite The Little Hours.

 “We jumped at the chance to work with Gunpowder & Sky again.
 We’re very proud of Copwatch and are grateful to have found a partner who believes not only in the importance of the issues explored in the film, but also telling the human stories of those who have dedicated their lives to these forms of activism”, adds Perniciaro.